 - As with iMessage, if you text someone who doesn’t have RCS, or if you’re texting someone with RCS, but RCS fails, it will fall back to SMS seamlessly.

-- In addition to the above point – two people are having issues at this time with using RCS consistently.
-I could not add them to an RCS group chat.
+- In addition to the above point – two people are having issues at this time consistently.
+I could not add them to a group chat.
 Instead, when I added their names to the list, Google Messenger wanted to make an MMS group chat instead.
-Removing their names allowed for an RCS group chat.
+Removing their names allowed for a group chat.

 - Group chats can be named